fscss-ttr/st-core.fscss/CONTRIBUTING.md

 # Compile the source
 fscss st-core.fscss st-core.css

-# Then open static_demo.html — it references the compiled output
 ```

 Both tests should pass before you submit a PR.
 If the compiled output looks different from the CDN version, that's a bug worth noting in your PR description.